Rotating black holes experience dynamical tides: Tidal response of a non-extremal Kerr black hole

 This is where the static and dynamical TLNs branch out.
 The static TLNs are determined by taking $\omega \to 0$ limit of the above response function and then obtaining its real part.
-In this case, $P_{+}=am/(r_{+}-r_{-})$, and the two quantities $\alpha$ and $\kappa$ becomes,
+In this case, $P_{+}=am/(r_{+}-r_{-})$, and the two quantities $\alpha$ and $\kappa$ reduce to

-Given the above values for $\alpha_{0}$ and $\kappa_{0}$, besides the other factors in the response function, presented in \ref{response_1}, it follows that the response function is finite if we can consider the angular momentum $l$ to be an integer.
-Therefore, the static tidal response function becomes,
+respectively.
+Given the above values for $\alpha_{0}$ and $\kappa_{0}$, besides the other factors in \ref{response_1}, it follows that the response function is finite if one takes $l$ to be an integer.
+Therefore, the static tidal response function becomes Eq.~(6) of the main text, which showed that it is purely imaginary.
+Hence, the static TLNs of an arbitrarily rotating BH identically vanish.

-One can check that the above result correctly reproduces the results of~\cite{LeTiec:2020spy, LeTiec:2020bos}.
-Moreover, the static tidal response function is purely imaginary and hence the static TLNs of an arbitrary rotating Kerr BH identically vanishes.
-This shows that BHs in vacuum GR has vanishing TLNs.